-Current law may change so as to cause us to be treated as a corporation for federal income tax purposes or otherwise subject us to entity-level federal income taxation.
-If we were treated as a corporation for United States federal income tax purposes, we would pay United States federal income tax on our taxable income at the corporate tax rate, which is currently a maximum of 35%, and we likely would pay state taxes as well.
-Because a tax would be imposed upon us as a corporation, the cash available for payment on the notes would be substantially reduced.
-Therefore, treatment of us as a corporation would result in a material reduction in our anticipated cash flows and could cause a reduction in the value of the notes.
+If we were treated as a corporation for federal income tax purposes, we would pay federal income tax on our taxable income at the corporate tax rate, which is currently a maximum of 35%, and we likely would pay state taxes as well.
+Distributions to our unitholders would generally be taxed again as corporate distributions, and no income, gains, losses or deductions would flow though to our unitholders.
+Because a tax would be imposed upon us as a corporation, the cash available for distributions to our common unitholders would be substantially reduced.
+Therefore, treatment of us as a corporation would result in a material reduction in the after-tax return to our common unitholders, likely causing a substantial reduction in the value of our common units.

-In addition, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise and other forms of taxation.
-For example, we became subject in 2007 to a new entity-level tax on the portion of our income generated in Texas.
-Specifically, the Texas margin tax will be imposed at a maximum effective rate of 0.7% of our gross income apportioned to Texas.
-Imposition of such tax on us by Texas, or any other state, will reduce the cash available for payment on the notes.
+Current law may change, causing us to be treated as a corporation for federal income tax purposes or otherwise subjecting us to entity level federal taxation.
+In addition, several states are evaluating ways to subject partnerships to entity level taxation through the imposition of state income, franchise or other forms of taxation.
+For example, we are now subject to a new entity level tax on the portion of our income generated in Texas since 2007.
+Specifically, the Texas margin tax is imposed at a maximum effective rate of 0.7% of our gross income apportioned to Texas.
+Imposition of such tax on us by Texas, or any other state, will reduce the cash available for distribution to our common unitholders.